UoB-COMSM0166/2025-group-28/README.md

 <div align="center">
 <img  width = "49%" src="https://github.com/user-attachments/assets/e4f3b648-5a21-4536-828a-753f6f0451c0">
  <img  width = "45%" height= "45%"  src="https://github.com/user-attachments/assets/dd2a8936-edbe-4a44-943e-4a1df5993847">
 </div>
 <br>

-As seen above/right, our personas can be mapped on to the Bartle Taxonomy of Player Types, a way of categorising video game players based on character theory, derived from a 1996 paper from Richard Bartle (Bartle, 1996).
-This can help us understand how requirments interactw with different play styles, and highlights how some user requirements (for instance, Lucy) are unrealted from gameplay feautures and are therefore important to be evenly implemented across the game (for example, we cannot assume that Lucy is not also a 'Achiever' gamer like Hans, and so must ensure accessibility requirments are extant even at the most challenging levels of the game).
+As seen above/right, our personas can be mapped on to the 'Bartle Taxonomy of Player Types' - a way of categorising video game players based on character theory, derived from a 1996 paper from Richard Bartle (Bartle, 1996).
+This can help us understand how requirements interact with different playstyles, and highlights how some user requirements (for instance, Lucy) are unrelated to gameplay features and are therefore important to be evenly implemented across the game (for example, we cannot assume that Lucy is not also a 'Achiever' gamer like Hans, and so must ensure accessibility requirements are extant, even at the most challenging levels of the game).

 <br>